gleuch/dexter-rivescript-module/README.md

-# Dexter Module
+# dexter-aiml-module

-> This folder contains the scaffolding for implementing a Dexter module.
+> Allow message parsing using externally hosted AIML file.
+>
+> AIML files must be hosted externally and configured in the module.
+We recommend hosting them on a [GitHub Gist](https://gist.github.com).
+[Example]()

 ## File Details
 ### index.js